The Outdoor Action Frosh Trip is one of the Orientation Small Group Experiences. More information is available on the Path to Princeton website.

 Backcountry Trips (BT)

 These trips generally travel from place to place each day and camp out.
-You'll explore some of the most beautiful outdoor areas of the east coast ranging from Virginia to Vermont.
+You'll explore some of the most beautiful outdoor areas of the east coast ranging from Virginia to Massachusetts.

-You will hike in one of a number of wilderness areas such as: the plateaus of central Pennsylvania, the crags of the Catskills in New York, the scenic Appalachian Trail in Connecticut, Shenandoah National Park in Virginia, or the summits of the Green Mountains in Massachusetts and Vermont.
+You will hike in one of a number of wilderness areas such as: the plateaus of Pennsylvania, the rugged Catskills in New York, the scenic Appalachian Trail in Connecticut, and the summits of the Berkshires in Massachusetts.
 Most Frosh Trips are all-backpacking.
 These trips hike anywhere from 6–10 miles a day (~5–8 hours). (~50 trips)

 These trips range from quiet water canoeing on the lower Delaware River in New Jersey to easy whitewater canoeing on the upper Delaware in New York.
 Each night you will camp along the river in state parks or private campgrounds.
 These trips travel anywhere from 8–20 miles per day (~4–8 hours) (2 trips)